-As of December 31, 2010, there were no sales contracts for CyberKnife system denominated in a foreign currency that will be recognized into revenue for future periods.
+As of March 31, 2011, there were no amounts in deferred revenue for sales contracts for CyberKnife system denominated in a foreign currency in which system revenue will be recognized in future periods.
 Future fluctuations in the value of the U.S. dollar may affect the price competitiveness of our products outside the United States.
 For direct sales outside the United States, it is likely we will sell in the local currency, which could expose us to additional foreign currency risks, including changes in currency exchange rates.
 Some of our commissions related to sales of the CyberKnife system are payable in Euros.
-To the extent that management can predict the timing of payments under these or contracts we enter into that are denominated in foreign currencies, we may engage in hedging transactions to mitigate such risks in the future.
+To the extent that management can predict the timing of payments under these contracts that are denominated in foreign currencies, we may engage in hedging transactions to mitigate such risks in the future.